Joshua Sands (politician): Personal life

 Ann Sands died in Brooklyn in 1851.
-Joshua sand also died at Brooklyn, and was buried at St. Paul's Church Cemetery in Eastchester, New York.
+Joshua Sands also died at Brooklyn, and was buried at St. Paul's Church Cemetery in Eastchester, New York.
 In 1852, he was re-interred in Green-Wood Cemetery in Brooklyn.

 Legacy

 There are several places that hold the Sands family name in New York; Sands Point, New York and Sands Street in Brooklyn.
 Further, St. Ann's Church, in the Brooklyn Heights neighborhood of Brooklyn, was reorganized, renamed, and reincorporated in 1795, honoring Ann Sands for her contribution to the founding of the church.